Fear of success. It feels like an oxymoron, doesn’t it? Doesn’t everyone want to be successful in some way?

 1. Take Charge of Your Life

-In your professional life, you’ll undoubtedly experience a variety of different forms of training, from leadership to technology, but unless you’re one of the lucky ones, you won’t find much in the way of personal development.
-Instead, you’ll have to chart your own course and find your own way in life.
+In your professional life, you’ll undoubtedly experience a variety of different forms of training, from leadership to technology.
+But unless you’re one of the lucky ones, you won’t find much in the way of personal development.
+Instead, you’ll have to chart your own course and find your own way in life to beat the fear of success.

 2. Make the Right Decisions

 Speaking of decisions, it’s imperative that you make the right ones.
 Before you begin to get neurotic and waffle on making any decisions because of fear that it’s the wrong one, it’s important to clarify what “right” in this definition actually means.
-For our purposes, it doesn’t describe what’s most efficient or most advantageous to you, but rather what you actually want.
+For our purposes, it doesn’t describe what’s most efficient or most advantageous to you, or what you feel like, but rather what you actually want.
 Take some time to dig down into your soul and discover what makes you tick and aligns with your value set, as well as potentially opens up new doors for you to walk through.
-Once you’ve found it, push forward with all your might.
+Once you’ve found it, make sure to push forward with all your might and if you lose it, go back to your values.

 3. Use Your Village